raganwald/raganwald.github.com/_posts/2017-07-22-closing-iterables-is-a-leaky-abstraction.md

 }
 ```

-Now, when we close the iterable returned by `zipWith`, we are going to explicitly close each and every one of the iterables we pass into it, provided that they implement `.return()`.
-Let's try it:
+And that also works:[^except]

+[^except]: There's another case not discussed in this post, handling exceptions.
+That is deliberate, as the point of this post is illustrating how Iiterators are a leaky abstraction, not dictating patterns for robustly handling all of its leaks.

 ```javascript
 const [[firstCount, firstWord]] = zipWith((l, r) => [l, r], countdown, fewWords);
   //=> Return to Forever
 ```

-We have now arranged things such that `zipWith` takes care to close its iterators when its own iterator is closed.
+Either way, we must explicitly arrange things such that `zipWith` closes its iterators when its own iterator is closed.

 ---